20aanm/Project/README.md

      ![image](https://user-images.githubusercontent.com/77679146/114119206-34aba280-98b8-11eb-9b41-3e2a39a56901.png)
      ![image](https://user-images.githubusercontent.com/77679146/114119220-3bd2b080-98b8-11eb-9a4e-5ad98c285112.png)
-* For the implementation the models, convolution-block is added to the code of both models.
+* For implementation of the models, convolution-block is added to the code of both models.
 * Due to hardware limiations LSTM decoding couldn't be used but it's already implemented.

 # Evaluation and Resutls